altomator/Image_Retrieval/README.md

 ### Synopsis
-This work use an ETL (extract-transform-load) approach to help image retrieval in multicollection digital librairies.
+This work uses an ETL (extract-transform-load) approach to help image retrieval in multicollection digital librairies.
 Specs are:
 1. Identify and extract iconography wherever it may be found, in image collections but also in printed materials (newspapers, magazines, books);
 2. Transform, harmonize and enrich the image descriptive metadata (in particular with machine learning classification tools: IBM Watson for Visual Recognition, Google TensorFlow Inception-V3 for image classification)